folio-org/mod-circulation/README.md

 run `./lint.sh` to validate the RAML and JSON.Schema descriptions of the API (requires node.js and NPM)

+## Notes

+### Permissions

+The circulation.all permission set currently represents all of the permissions need to use the circulation related parts of the system (e.g. the scan application and it's configuration).
+This means that it contains additional permissions than those directly needed by the circulation module itself.

 ## Additional Information

 Other [modules](http://dev.folio.org/source-code/#server-side).